Honey-Suckle-Bush-Corp/Halis-AI/README.md

-Perfect.
-Here's a solid starting README.md for your Halis project — tailored for a mental health resilience AI using Rasa:

-🧠 README.md — Halis: Mental Health Resilience Companion
-markdown
-Copy code
-# Halis 🤖🧘‍♀️
+# Halis

-**Halis** is an open-source conversational AI designed to support **mental health resilience**.
+<b> Halis </b> is an open-source conversational AI designed to support **mental health resilience**.
 Built using [Rasa](https://rasa.com/), Halis offers non-clinical companionship for individuals navigating challenging moments, providing encouragement, clarity, and a gentle reminder that they're not alone.

 ---

+## Vision
+Halis was created to reflect the belief that healing isn’t linear, and people need nonjudgmental tools that support emotional awareness — not just crisis intervention.
+Inspired by the best of AI and the warmth of human connection.

+---

-## 🌟 Purpose
+## Purpose

-Halis is **not a therapist** — it’s a steady digital companion that listens, reflects, and empowers users to better understand their emotions and stay grounded.
+Halis is <b> not a therapist </b> — it’s a steady digital companion that listens, reflects, and empowers users to better understand their emotions and stay grounded.
 It can:

 - Offer daily emotional check-ins
 - Provide affirmations and grounding exercises